-As from the end of December 2019, the interest applied by the ECB to the main refinancing operations is 0%, while the one that applies to permanent deposit facilities is -0.5%.
-These two interest rates, which serve as determinant references for the level at which market interest rates are established (in particular, EURIBOR), were consecutively reduced in the past 5 years.
+As from the end of December 2020, the interest applied by the ECB to the main refinancing operations is 0%, while the one that applies to permanent deposit facilities is -0.5%.
+These two interest rates serve as determinant references for the level at which market interest rates are established (in particular, EURIBOR).